-Here's a number you should keep in mind: 43.
-That's the percentage of calories you’ll consume this year from restaurants and fast food joints which, unlike you and your mom, don’t care much about your health.
+Here's a number you should keep in mind: 36.6.
+That's the percentage of calories you consume each year from fast food joints, according to a report by the Centers for Disease Control and Prevention (CDC).

 So if you're trying to maintain or lose weight, you'd better plan to be extra-vigilant yourself and choose the healthiest fast food meal you can find—which we all know isn't always easy at a restaurant.
 Researchers blame this on something called the "special-occasion mentality," and it sets in whenever we eat out at the local McDonald's or Arby's.
-If we were only dining at fast-food joints once and awhile, a splurge would have only minimal consequences, but that's not the world we live in.
+If we were only dining at fast-food joints once in a while, a splurge would have only minimal consequences, but that's not the world we live in.
 The majority of Americans eat at restaurants every day or two.
 In fact, in our recent poll, one out of every three respondents said they'd eaten from a restaurant within the last 24 hours.
 That makes dining out about as "special" as taking a shower.

-To help you stay trim, we shifted through the nutrition information at all of your favorite fast-food joints.
+To help you stay trim, we sifted through the nutrition information at all of your favorite fast-food joints.
 To ensure our suggestions were truly the best-of-the-best for your waistline and total health, we looked beyond calorie and fat counts and examined each menu item holistically.
 Ready to eat your burger (and taco and pizza) and have it, too?
 Read on to discover how to do just that, and for more healthy eating tips, be sure to check out our list of 21 Best Healthy Cooking Hacks of All Time.

-Roast Turkey Farmhouse Salad with ⅓ Packet Lite Italian Dressing
+Roast Turkey Farmhouse Salad with ½ Packet Dijon Honey Mustard Dressing

-Get your hit of poultry (one of the 29 Best Proteins for Weight Loss) plus 23 grams of muscle-building protein—minus the trans fats and starchy bread that comes along with most of the other menu items.
-This is the healthiest order at Arby's, and one of the most delicious.
+Get your hit of poultry plus 23 grams of muscle-building protein—minus the trans fats and starchy bread that comes along with most of the other menu items.
+This is the healthiest fast food order at Arby's, and one of the most delicious.
 And bonus, it has bacon!
 It doesn't get much better than that!

-It may be hard to believe, but one of the best orders from BK comes served between two fluffy buns.
-Thanks to its low calorie, fat and sodium count, the King's classic hamburger is a safe and satisfying bet for anyone trying to maintain their flat belly.
-In fact, the sandwich is so healthy compared to the competition that it's one of these 11 Diet Expert-Approved Orders from Burger King.
+It may be hard to believe, but one of the best orders from Burger King comes served between two fluffy buns.
+Thanks to its low calorie, fat, and sodium count, the King's classic hamburger is a safe and satisfying bet for anyone trying to maintain their flat belly.
+In fact, the sandwich is so healthy compared to the competition that it's one of these diet expert-approved orders from Burger King.

 Grilled Chicken Sandwich

 "When I eat salad, I use it as an opportunity to get some of my carbohydrates from beans.
-[At Chipotle] I ask for double the veggies so I'm fully satisfied and getting the most nutrients I can," says registered dietitian and personal trainer Jim White.
-To recreate White's go-to order, ask for a romaine lettuce base with one scoop of chicken, two scoops of fajita vegetables, one scoop of pinto beans and tomato salsa.
+[At Chipotle] I ask for double the veggies so I'm fully satisfied and getting the most nutrients I can," says registered dietitian and personal trainer Jim White, RD, ACSM.
+To recreate White's go-to order, ask for a romaine lettuce base with one scoop of chicken, two scoops of fajita vegetables, one scoop of pinto beans, and tomato salsa.

-Grilled Chicken and Jalapeno Pepper Pizza on Brooklyn-Style Crust
+2 Slices Grilled Chicken and Jalapeno Pepper Pizza on Large 14" Brooklyn-Style Crust

 Indulging in a slice or two of pizza doesn't have to come with a side of guilt.
 In fact, we give you permission to dig into not one, but two, slices of this create-your-own pie.
 The grilled chicken is the leanest meat on the menu and toppings like jalapenos add a kick of metabolism-boosting fiery flavor without provolone-sized calories.
-And to discover the health factor of all of your favorite dishes, check out our exclusive report: Every Menu Item at Domino's—Ranked!
+And to discover the health factor of all of your favorite dishes, check out our exclusive ranking of every menu item at Domino's!